danielbodnar/awesome-stars/README.md

 ## angular

+- [mnahkies/openapi-code-generator](https://github.com/mnahkies/openapi-code-generator) - A code generation tool for openapi 3 / 3.1 specifications written in typescript, primarily aimed at generating typescript clients and server stubs.
+Other target languages may be added in future.
 - [sudheerj/javascript-interview-questions](https://github.com/sudheerj/javascript-interview-questions) - List of 1000 JavaScript Interview Questions
 - [analogjs/analog](https://github.com/analogjs/analog) - The fullstack meta-framework for Angular.
 Powered by Vite and Nitro
 - [dolanmiu/docx](https://github.com/dolanmiu/docx) - Easily generate and modify .docx files with JS/TS with a nice declarative API.
 Works for Node and on the Browser.